rescript-react-native/rescript-react-native.github.io/docs/index.md

 On your side, you write Reason code that use the `ReactNative` module exposed by `reason-react-native` package that you will find on `npm`.

-BuckleScript will compile this code to safe JavaScript that React Native can consume like standard JavaScript.
+ReScript will compile this code to safe JavaScript that React Native can consume like standard JavaScript.

 ![Introduction](/reason-react-native/schemas/introduction.svg)